 - Safe hygiene practices being applied thoroughly and guidance strictly followed by all those working at the care homes.

-Report by Kejal Hasmuk, Hakimah Sallehuddin and Maw Pin Tan, last updated 21st May 2020
+Report by Kejal Hasmuk, Hakimah Sallehuddin, Maw Pin Tan, Wee Kooi Cheah, Rahimah Ibrahim, Sen Tyng Chai, last updated 2nd October 2020

-- Home-based long-term care is currently unregulated in Malaysia
+- Community and home-based long-term care are currently unregulated in Malaysia.

-- Welfare Department and Ministry of Health officials work closely with academics, care home representatives and civil society representatives to reach out to care homes
+- Department of Social Welfare and Ministry of Health (MOH) officials work closely with academics, care home representatives and civil society groups to reach out to care home providers.

 - Care homes lack basic PPE and have difficulty observing physical distancing within their confined spaces.